What Is an Unsecured Credit Card?

 How to Get an Unsecured Credit Card

 Applicants with a credit score of 670 and above will get approved for an unsecured credit card by almost any financial institution.
 For them, the biggest issue is picking the right credit card.
-Others will find themselves asking, what is the easiest unsecured credit card to get with bad credit?
-If you fall into this category, there are a few avenues to explore.
+Others will have a harder time, but there are a few avenues to explore.

 One is to get a secured credit card and build or repair your credit score.
 This requires avoiding overspending and making regular and timely payments, which will improve your chances of getting an unsecured card down the road.
 Many card issuers offer an upgrade from a secured to an unsecured credit card, but the process can take several months.

 Some financial institutions offer both a secured and an unsecured credit card to applicants who are looking to build up or repair their credit score.
-But in those instances, the secured and unsecured cards come with annual fees and few to no rewards.
+But in those instances, both cards come with annual fees and few to no rewards.

 Another route for those with a bad credit score is to become an authorized user on someone else’s account with good standing.
 The authorized user isn’t the primary account holder and isn’t responsible for making payments and, as such, doesn’t need the same credit score requirements.